 As a parent whose youngest (and only 6-years-old!) is already attempting to spend every waking hour in front of a screen, I thought I’d suggest some ideas for getting reluctant readers excited about reading in the vein of “if you can’t beat them, join them.”
 Or a corollary: “Let’s be sneaky and use electronics as a Trojan horse to present reading in a different light.”
 I’ve been blogging about these ideas that I’ve discovered over the past year and I’m pretty excited about them.
 Let me know what you think and if they work for you.

-1) Book Trailers.
 Think movie trailers but about books.
 And created by adults whose day jobs are librarians or teachers.
 You let your child watch these book trailers on the computer as a way to select their next book.
-The benefit here, is that the book trailers give just enough plot to draw in your child without giving it away.
+The benefit here is that the book trailers give just enough plot to draw in your child without giving it away.
 You have to read the book to find out what happens.
 Diabolically clever, right?!

-2) 90 Second Newbery Film Festival.
 Again, your child gets to use an electronic device.
 In this case, it’s a video recorder.
-He or she can: 1) pick a Newbery book, 2) write a script either by alone or with friends, 3) organize a film shoot including props, 4) film to their heart’s content including editing, 5) submit to this very real competition, and 6) bask in the glory of doing something that just feels fun.
-The contest ends September 15, 2011 so there is plenty of time.
+He or she can: 1) pick a Newbery book, 2) write a script either alone or with friends, 3) organize a film shoot including props, 4) film to their heart’s content including editing, 5) submit to this very real competition, and 6) bask in the glory of doing something that just feels fun.
+The contest ends September 15, 2011, so there is plenty of time.

-4) iPhone/iPod/iPad audio book apps (ie “books on tape” for iPod).
-This site has audio books for kids that makes more sense in today’s iPod world versus cassette tapes or even CDs.
+This site has audiobooks for kids that make more sense in today’s iPod world versus cassette tapes or even CDs.
 Titles include The Wonderful Wizard of Oz, The Jungle Book, or Newbery winner It’s Like This Cat.
-Here’s the link:.
+Here’s the link: